Hyper Reality Experience: History

 The Hyper Reality Experience is claimed to be the UK's first Virtual Reality game experience, and was created by Ali Khan, a former J. P. Morgan executive, and Samrien Hussain, a former school sports development co-ordinator, who also run the multi-city chain of escape games "Tick Tock Unlock" in the United Kingdom.

 Technology

 Players use HTC Vive VR headsets to navigate the virtual experience.

 In the current Leeds venue players are tethered to computers, with an area specifically designed for each player.

 Future venues will use HTC Vive VR headsets connected to a backpack on the player, and optical tracking used to track the players within the environment, with the environments re-configurable with props depending on which game the players choose to experience.

-The physical space contains walls etc mirroring the virtual reality environment, allowing players to feel their environment, and pick up and use props such as guns.
-Other sensory features such as heat (eg when standing next to a fire) and wind (eg the gust from a mine-shaft) are also utilised).
+The physical space contains walls etc. mirroring the virtual reality environment, allowing players to feel their environment, and pick up and use props such as guns.
+Other sensory features such as heat (e.g. when standing next to a fire) and wind (e.g. the gust from a mine-shaft) are also utilised).

 On-staff "Game Masters" also act as guides for the players throughout the game.